 Your Complete Beginner's Guide To Running + A Full Beginner Running Plan

 If it seems like everyone you follow on social media has suddenly become a runner—you're probably right.
-Of course, a rise in running isn't too surprising.
-Since most gyms and fitness studios are currently closed, outdoor runs are a logical way to stay healthy, active, and soak up some much-needed vitamin D. Not to mention, among other benefits, running may help reduce stress, support positive mood, cardiovascular health, and even longevity.
+There has been a rise in running over the last couple years—and for good reason.
+Outdoor runs are a logical way to stay healthy, active, and soak up some much-needed vitamin D. Not to mention, among other benefits, running may help reduce stress, support positive mood, cardiovascular health, and even longevity.

 If you've been itching to join the running community, it may seem simple enough (you just put one foot in front of the other, right?).
 But if you've never pounded the proverbial pavement before, you may have a few lingering questions.